 - Predicted lost income, including pension and projected promotions, if you are not able to continue along your expected career path.

 Talk to The Compensation Experts today to find out whether you are eligible to make a claim.
 We will then match you with a solicitor who has the skill and experience you need.
 They will research and compile the evidence necessary to prove your claim, then negotiate with the other party, and represent your best interest.

-We offer a free, no-obligation consultation to answer any questions you may have about personal injury claims.
 So get in touch and find out how we can help you.

 Am I eligible?

 If you have been harmed physically in the last 3 years, due to someone else’s negligence, the short answer is yes.

 Exceptions to this are for instance industrial disease or if you were a child at the time of the accident.
 In these cases you may have a longer period to claim.Find out more

 As every injury is different, the amount of compensation paid out can also differ case to case.
 Varying factors lead to the final figure.
 These include: extent of your injuries, loss of earnings, future losses and more.